-It is possible to apply a wood stain to the terra-cotta to change the color of the tiles.
-Depending on the type of terracotta, its porosity and the final color you wish to achieve, you may have to apply several coats.
-First test the stain on a sample tile, allowing the stain to dry thoroughly between each coat to see the final color change.
-Once the color has been achieved, allow the tiles to dry, then seal the top coat with a terra-cotta sealer.
+One option for changing the color of the tiles is to use wood stain.
+Depending on the type of terracotta, its porosity and the final color you want, you may have to apply several coats.
+First, test the stain on a sample tile, allowing the stain to dry thoroughly between each coat to see the final color change.
+Since all tiles are a little different, this test run helps you figure out how much stain to use and if it will turn out how you envisioned it.
+Once you get the color you want, allow the tiles to dry, then seal the top coat with a terracotta sealer.

-It is possible to darken and change the color of the terra-cotta while sealing the tile.
+It's also possible to darken and change the color of the terracotta while sealing the tile.
 This is a permanent color change and may result in a more traditional color for the floor.
-A color-enhancing sealer that deepens the natural color of the terra-cotta is one choice.
+A color-enhancing sealer that deepens the natural color of the terracotta is one choice.
 This topical sealer darkens the tiles to the color they appear when wet.
-It is applied after grouting.
-Boiled linseed oil also can be used to stain or darken terra-cotta tiles.
+It's applied after you grout the tiles.
+Boiled linseed oil is another option to stain or darken terracotta tiles.
 Apply one or two coats as the tiles are installed to protect them and darken their color at the same time.

-If you like the appearance of your terra-cotta and do not wish to apply a stain or change the color, be warned that unless they properly are treated during installation, your tiles may stain anyway.
-Terra-cotta tiles can be stained by water, footprints and grout.
-Food, foot traffic and day-to-day living also may severely stain the tiles if they are not properly sealed.
+If you like the appearance of your terracotta and do not wish to apply a stain or change the color, be warned that unless they are treated during installation, your tiles may stain anyway.
+Terracotta tiles can be stained by water, footprints and grout.
+Food, foot traffic and day-to-day living also may severely stain the tiles if they aren't properly sealed.
 Seal the tiles as they are laid, immediately prior to grouting, or after grouting if a grout release has been used.
 Reapply the sealer yearly to help prevent future stains.

-Before you apply a stain or try to enhance the color of the terra-cotta, make sure the tile is ready to take the new color.
+Before you apply a stain or try to enhance the color of the terracotta clay tiles, make sure the tile is ready to take the new color.
 Tiles must be clean and dry with no existing layer of wax or sealer in place.
 If this is a new, just-installed floor, it can be stained or sealed immediately.
-If it is a floor that has been done for a while, apply a terra-cotta stripper to its surface.
-This removes any wax, previous impregnating sealers that did not affect its color, or any color-enhancing sealers that have faded or were undesirable in their finish.
+If you're staining an older floor, apply a terracotta stripper to its surface.
+This removes any wax, previous impregnating sealers that did not affect the color, or any color-enhancing sealers that have faded or were undesirable.
 When the stripped tiles have been rinsed and completely dried, apply the stain or enhancer.
 Tiles appear lighter in color when they are dry.